L-Whitford/TechWriting2018/Assignment-1.md

 My best advice for editing is to send the raw version of your blog to *every. single. person. you. know.* Well, that may be an exxageration.
 But get the input of at least three well trusted peers/ mentors.
 Fresh eyes on your blog, especially if you have been working on it a while, will help for find spelling errors and parts of your content where maybe the wording gets weird.
 In addition to have a few friends look things over, it's a good idea to let your blog sit for a few hours or maybe until the next day before you reread it and edit it.
 Once you feel confident that your post is fully prepared and edited, you are ready to publish your first blog post!

 It should be noted that once you have completed these steps, you will have started a food blog.
 The continuation and promotion of the blog, as well as researching additional topics are all other processes that can be explained through further [research](https://www.google.com/).

+## FAQs
+Q: What sort of pictures should I include in my blog post?

+A: The pictures that you include in your blog post should be A) applicable to the subject and B) look nice.
+That means that while that glamour shot of your new puppy is adorable, it will likely not fit in the theme of your blog post.
+By the same token, the pictures should not be hastily taken photos taken on a crappy phone camera.
+This goes back to what I said earlier about this blog representing you: you want to publish something you're proud of.

+Q: How do I cite my sources in the blog form?
+APA?

+A: While APA lends itself well for every other paper you will write, it looks kinda clunky in a blog format.
+The way I cite sources in my blogging is to